 Fully embracing and sustaining the shift to a holistic student supports approach often requires deep and broad changes to an institution's culture.
-Embedded within the approach is a profound commitment to closing the opportunity gap (see page 7) in academic, career, and financial outcomes for students.
+Embedded within the approach is a profound commitment to closing the opportunity gap in academic, career, and financial outcomes for tribal college students.